Entropy-MCMC: Sampling from Flat Basins with Ease: Ablation Studies

 \subsection{Variance Term}

-We compare different choices of the variance term $\eta$ to determine the best value for each dataset.
+We compare different choices of the variance term $\eta$ to determine its influence on the performance.
 The experimental results are shown in Fig.~\ref{abl:eta}.
-Generally, the best $\eta$ for CIFAR100 is about $10^{-2}$ and for CIFAR10 is about $10^{-3}$, which implies that the energy landscapes of CIFAR10 and CIFAR100 may be different.
+Generally, setting $\eta$ to be $10^{-3}$ for CIFAR10 and $10^{-2}$ for CIFAR100 will induce outstanding test accuracy.
+This also implies that the energy landscapes of CIFAR10 and CIFAR100 may be different.